Solar-Devs/uptinio-server-agent/README.md

   --config-path "$CONFIG_PATH"
 ```

-Where the variables have the meanings:
+The variables in the command have the following meanings:

 * `auth-token`: The authorization token used for the request. **(Required)**
 * `schema`: The schema of the `host`.
 Default is `https`